Kong/terraform-provider-konnect/docs/resources/gateway_plugin_ai_sanitizer.md

 - `keepalive_timeout` (Number) The keepalive timeout for the established http connnection.
 Default: 60000
 - `port` (Number) The port of the sanitizer.
 Default: 8080
 - `recover_redacted` (Boolean) Whether to recover redacted data.
 This doesn't apply to the redacted output.
 Default: true
-- `redact_type` (String) What value to be used to redacted to.
-Default: "placeholder"; must be one of ["placeholder", "synthetic"]
+- `redact_type` (String) What value to be used to redacted to. possible known values include one of ["placeholder", "synthetic"]; Default: "placeholder"
-- `sanitization_mode` (String) The sanitization mode to use for the request.
-Default: "INPUT"; must be one of ["BOTH", "INPUT", "OUTPUT"]
+- `sanitization_mode` (String) The sanitization mode to use for the request. possible known values include one of ["BOTH", "INPUT", "OUTPUT"]; Default: "INPUT"
 - `scheme` (String) The protocol can be http and https.
 Default: "http"
 - `skip_logging_sanitized_items` (Boolean) Whether to log sanitized items in the Kong log plugins.
 Turn it on if you want to hide sensitive data from logs.
 Default: false
 - `stop_on_error` (Boolean) Stop processing if an error occurs.
 Default: true